 Please consult the points table for details.
 You must complete 50% of your class race winner’s laps to earn points.

 Pro and Am drivers will race on track together, but will be competing for separate championships.
 All drivers will receive points in their respective championship based on their overall finishing position.

 Drivers are permitted one car change per season, however points earned to date will be forfeit.
 Drivers that wish to change cars must notify series admins before the session opens on race night.
 Joining the session before notifying the admins may result in disqualification from that race.
 Changing cars more than once will not be permitted.

-Drivers are locked into their classification (Pro or Am) for the season.
-Series admins may re-allocate drivers if needed.
+Drivers are locked into their classification (Pro or Am) for the season, unless moved by a series admin.

 Rules and Regulations